The Blare Blog

 business.
 Porky bishops in their gay upholstery fabrics backed by

-legions of "fathers" and "sisters" have infiltrated the secular
+legions of "fathers" and "sisters" have infiltrated

 democratic republic of the United States holding men by the gonads and